Dr. No (novel): Plot

-After recovering from serious poisoning inflicted by the SMERSH agent Rosa Klebb (in From Russia, with Love) the MI6 agent James Bond is sent by his superior, M, on an undemanding mission to the British colony of Jamaica.
+After recovering from serious poisoning inflicted by the SMERSH agent Rosa Klebb (in From Russia, with Love) the Secret Service agent James Bond is sent by his superior, M, on an undemanding mission to the British colony of Jamaica.
 He is instructed to investigate the disappearance of Commander John Strangways, the head of MI6's Station J in Kingston, and his secretary.
 Bond is briefed that Strangways had been investigating the activities of Doctor Julius No, a reclusive Chinese-German who lives on the fictional island of Crab Key and runs a guano mine.
 The island has a colony of roseate spoonbills at one end while local rumour is that a vicious dragon also lives there.
 The spoonbills are protected by the American National Audubon Society, two of whose representatives died when their plane crashed on No's airstrip.

 On his arrival in Jamaica, Bond soon realises that he is being watched.
 His hotel room is searched, a basket of poisoned fruit is delivered to the room—supposedly a gift from the colonial governor—and a deadly centipede is placed in his bed while he is sleeping.
 With the help of an old friend, Quarrel, Bond surreptitiously visits Crab Key to establish whether there is a connection between No and the disappearance of the MI6 personnel.
 Bond and Quarrel meet Honeychile Rider, who is there to collect valuable shells.
 Bond and Rider are captured by No's men after Quarrel is burned to death by the doctor's "dragon"—a flamethrowing, armoured swamp buggy designed to keep away trespassers.
 Bond and Rider are taken to a luxurious facility carved into the mountain.